 Unfortunately, our financial situation can become out of our control.
 We may lose our job, lose a loved one, or incur some medical expenses that we can’t cover.
 Health care is one of the first things to go in this situation because of its high costs and the fact that some people actually view it as a luxury.

-Luckily, there are some government assistance programs that can help these people get health care coverage when they are having a hard time being able to pay for it.
+Luckily, there are some government assistance programs that can help these people get health care coverage when they are having a hard time to pay for it.
 Here are some of the most important government assistance programs for health care.
 Medicare was first introduced in the 1960s as part of the Social Security Act and has since become the most widely used government program for health care.

 Medicare itself is broken up into parts A, B, C, and D. Each part revolves around a different aspect of health care.
-For instance, part one part deals with hospitals and inpatient care while another part is designed for outpatient care.
-There is also a section designed solely for prescription medicine.
-If you are over 65, investigate Medicare and what it could do for you as a health care option.
+For instance, part A deals with hospitals and inpatient care while part B is designed for outpatient care. whereas part D is a section designed solely for prescription medicine.
+If you are over 65, you should investigate Medicare and what it could do for you as a health care option.
 Medicare is also available to people under 65 who have certain terminal illnesses like renal failure.

 Many people confuse Medicare and Medicaid as being the same thing.
 This misconception is understandable since they have similar names, but they are different.
-Medicare is designed mostly to cover the elderly while Medicaid exists to help people of all ages with a financial need get health care coverage.
+Medicare is designed mostly to cover the elderly while Medicaid exists to help people of all ages with a financial need to get health care coverage.
 They are also different because Medicare operates at the federal level while Medicaid operates at the state level.
 To be eligible for Medicaid, you must have a financial need.
-The coverage covers just about every typical health care service you can get.
+The coverage covers just about every typical healthcare service you can get.
 Like Medicare, the cost varies from person to person based on need and the amount of the deductible.
 There are some people that will be eligible for Medicaid at no cost at all.